orquillaspretche-a11y/Custom-Image-Classifier/README.md

 :bulb: **5.
 Compare accuracy before and after improvements.**

--Before the improvements, the initial model achieved a validation accuracy of approximately 97%.
-After implementing data augmentation and dropout and training for 15 epochs, the improved model achieved a validation accuracy of approximately 70.13%.
+-The validation accuracy of the model before improvements was 0.9684.
+After implementing data augmentation and dropout, the validation accuracy was 0.7344.
+While the original model achieved a higher validation accuracy, it also showed signs of overfitting.
+The improved model, with data augmentation and dropout, aims for better generalization, even if it results in a slightly lower peak validation accuracy on the specific validation set.

 :bulb: **6.
 Which technique contributed most to improvement?**

--Data augmentation and dropout are generally techniques used to improve model performance and reduce overfitting, in this particular case, the validation accuracy decreased from 97%  to 70.13%.
-It's possible that the model requires more epochs of training.
+-Data augmentation and dropout are generally techniques used to improve model performance and reduce overfitting.
+The validation accuracy of the improved model was 0.7344, which is lower than the initial model's accuracy of 0.9684.
+This suggests the goal was to improve generalization and mitigate overfitting, rather than achieve a higher peak validation accuracy.

 :black_circle: **Deployment & Application**